Explore the world of Gnosticism, Martinism, and Esoteric Freemasonry

 Tau Phosphoros, archbishop and Patriarch of the Apostolic Church of the Pleroma, examines in detail the principal liturgy of the ACP.
 This is both a practical manual and theoretical exegesis, giving detailed instruction for the celebration of the liturgy as well as delving into the philosophical, theological, and occult bases of this ceremony, described by Tau Phosphoros as a rite of High Theurgy.
 While intended primarily for ACP clergy, this work will be appreciated by all ecclesiastical Gnostics, Liberal Catholics, and those of the Independent Sacramental Movement who are looking to study the esoteric foundation of the Eucharistic Mass.

-ACP Clergy Handbook (Hardcover)
+ACP Clergy Handbook (Hardcover, Full Color)

 The ACP Clergy Handbook is an invaluable tool for Gnostic clergy in formation.
 It is a useful reference book for all levels of clergy, and a fascinating glimpse into Gnostic theology, exegesis, history, and liturgical practice for anyone interested in ecclesiastical Gnosticism.
 Included are liturgies, theurgic operations, theoretical studies, and a comprehensive outline of the entire Minor Orders curriculum.
 Also includes the full text of The Kybalion and the Sepher Yetzirah.
 This revised and enlarged 4th edition is in full color and includes additional liturgies and discourses, as well as an expanded lesson plan outline.

-ACP Clergy Handbook (Paperback)
+ACP Clergy Handbook (Paperback, Full Color)

 The ACP Clergy Handbook is an invaluable tool for Gnostic clergy in formation.
 It is a useful reference book for all levels of clergy, and a fascinating glimpse into Gnostic theology, exegesis, history, and liturgical practice for anyone interested in ecclesiastical Gnosticism.
 Included are liturgies, theurgic operations, theoretical studies, and a comprehensive outline of the entire Minor Orders curriculum.
 Also includes the full text of The Kybalion and the Sepher Yetzirah.
 This revised and enlarged 4th edition is in full color and includes additional liturgies and discourses, as well as an expanded lesson plan outline.